 This specific program is appropriate for post-rehabilitation sports enthusiasts and/or athletes.
-All candidates must complete and submit a series of case studies.
+We will review a variety of case studies during the course.

-In order to gain the most out of this program and become successful, the following are required:
+In order to gain the most out of this program and become successful, the following is highly recommended:

-- Hold one of the following certifications: Registered Kin, Registered PT, RT, OT, AT or PTA.
+- Unless candidate holds one of the following certifications: Registered Kin, Registered PT, RT, OT, AT or PTA.

 Only Registered Allied Health Care Providers may utilize the title Therapist. however, everyone is welcome to take the program and learn from this program.